hal4h/hal4h/README.md

 # 👋 Hi there!
 I'm Halah Mhanni

-🎓 I'm a 4th year Computer Science student with a passion for building thoughtful, performant software — from low-level systems to real-world fintech products.
+🎓 I'm a 4th year Computer Science student at the University of Manitoba with a passion for building thoughtful, performant software — from low-level systems to real-world fintech products.

 🚀 Currently:
 - 🧪 **Software Developer Co-op @ Agriculture and Agri-Food Canada**